-Certain participating specialist types are eligible to provide specific diagnostic ultrasounds to HMO and PPO Members.
-HMO Members do not require a Referral from their Primary Care Physician (PCP) for diagnostic ultrasound services provided by the OB/GYN specialists.
+Certain participating specialist types are eligible to provide specific diagnostic ultrasounds to AmeriHealth Pennsylvania Members.
+These Members do not require a Referral from their Primary Care Physician (PCP) for diagnostic ultrasound services provided by OB/GYN specialists.

 Note: Although certain participating specialist types are eligible to provide specific diagnostic ultrasounds, in some Service Areas, we have an arrangement in which we pay the hospital a global payment when the service is provided in the outpatient hospital.
 In these instances, the Provider EOB will indicate that the Physician must seek reimbursement from the hospital.